 - Shop around – We looked at all of our recurring monthly bills and decided to shop around for better rates.
 We were able to save on auto insurance premiums, save on cable and internet bills, and save on heating and electricity just by making a few phone calls and asking for better rates.
 If you make a habit of doing this once a year you can typically save at least 10% off your bills.

-- Use rewards wisely – There was no point saving up all of our Air Miles rewards for a dream vacation.
+- Use rewards wisely – There was no point saving up all of our Air Miles points for a dream vacation.
 We started using our rewards cards points to redeem for products like groceries and gas.
 Between PC Points and Air Miles we are able to earn an extra $50 a month in free groceries and gas.

 It’s not an easy decision to try and live on one income.
 The good news is that you usually have some time to give it a chance before determining that you simply can’t afford it.